LouiseHjorth/my-second-repo/README.md

 # hello-world
-# this is my my-second-repo
+# this is my repoosetory
 # looking forward to meeting you